nicholasthorn/LearnRussian/README.md

 * Click in dictionary to get more info, e.g. get a pronunciation audio clip, word conjugations, etc.

 * Click in dictionary to highlight words on page / click on page to highlight in dictionary

+* POS-tagging to identify nouns and not incorrectly translate verbs.

+* Other browsers?
+Probably more effort than it's worth considering Chrome popularity.

+* Limit number of words translated per page (requested).